Logiqx/gps-wizard/docs/ideas/gybes/waterspeed.md

 - 5 x Retained Speed (%)
 - 5 x Jibe Score

-These four metrics can all be used to rank sessions, based on different aspects of jibing.
+The eight jibe metrics offer a range of different insights, each focusing on different aspects of jibing.

 The existing metric "Average Jibe Speed" isn't particularly useful for windsurfing, perhaps not winging either?

-The "best 5" metrics could replace the "Average Jibe Speed", and less sensitive to patchy / inconsistent winds.
+Metrics for the best 5 jibes are less sensitive to patchy winds, and offer more insight than overall averages.